 Drugs for acute coronary syndrome / STEMI and secondary prevention of MI

-Antiplatelet guidance is under review and will be updated in due course to reflect the new GGC Acute Chest Pain Pathway.
+Antiplatelet guidance is under review and will be updated in due course to reflect the new GGC Acute Cardiac Chest Pain Guidelines.

 Atenolol oral 25–50mg twice daily